🎆 Happy 🎉 New 🥂 Year! 🎆 via GIPHY

 Jan.
 10: Do you work as a server at a restaurant or at any other establishment where gratuities from customers are part of your compensation?
-I hope you got lots of financial thanks for doing your job well, but remember that those tips are taxable income.
+I hope you get all the tips you deserve for doing your job well.
+Remember, though, that those tips are taxable income.

-Whether you're dining in or, still COVID leery and getting food delivered to your home, if a tip isn't included on your restaurant or delivery bill, click the image above to calculate how much to tip the person who brought it to you.
+Whether you're dining at your favorite eatery or getting food delivered to your home, if a tip isn't included on your restaurant or delivery bill, click the image above to calculate how much to tip the person who brought it to you.

-Martin Luther King Jr. Day, millions of people commit to a
+Jan.
+20: Today is Martin Luther King Jr. Day.
+Every year on this federal holiday, millions of people commit to a day of service.

 Click image to find out ways

 you can volunteer on MLK Day.
-Taking time on the Rev. Dr. King's holiday to volunteer at a charity isn't tax deductible, but some costs associated with
+Taking time on the Rev. Dr. King's holiday to volunteer at a nonprofit isn't tax deductible, but some costs associated with volunteering could help reduce your tax bill if you itemize.

 Jan.
 31: Wow!
-The first month of 2023 is over?
+The first month of 2025 is over?
+So soon?
 Time really does fly when you're having tax fun.
 We'll keep it going here in this new year with new Tax Moves to Make each month, which you also can find on their monthly tax tips pages.
+January’s tips page is already is filling up!

 i never thought this could be possible, taxing cosmetic surgery operations!!!